Cuisine of New England: Seafood

 A lobster salad roll served with fries and pickles at a restaurant in Massachusetts.

-The waters of the Gulf of Maine and Long Island Sound provide a rich variety of fish and shellfish that are a signature of the cuisine in New England.
+The waters of the Gulf of Maine and Long Island Sound provide a wide variety of fish and shellfish that are a signature of the cuisine in New England.

-Commercial cod fishing along Cape Ann dates back as far as 1623 when salt cod was carried by merchant vessels to Africa, which returned with slaves for plantations in the Caribbean before carrying sugar back to New England.
+Commercial cod fishing along Cape Ann dates back as far as 1623, when merchant vessels carried salt cod to Africa, then returned with enslaved people for plantations in the Caribbean, before carrying sugar back to New England.
 Cod, the fish for which Cape Cod is named, remains a staple of the regional cuisine to this day.

-Bluefish can be found throughout Cape Cod and Nantucket during the summer months and is consumed smoked, broiled or sauteed.
+Bluefish can be found throughout Cape Cod and Nantucket during the summer months and is consumed smoked, broiled, or sauteed.
 American lobster is usually consumed grilled, steamed, or boiled.

 Breaded deep-fried clams are popular pub fare in New England.
-Regional clam varieties can be soft shell or hard shell and include razor clams, the latter of these is more likely to be caught by hand owing to how difficult it is to harvest them without damaging the beach upon which they dwell.
+Regional clam varieties can be soft- or hard-shell and include razor clams.
+The latter of these is more likely to be caught by hand, owing to how difficult it is to harvest them without damaging the beach upon which they dwell.

 Hard-shell clams are sometimes called littlenecks, cherrystones or quahogs depending on their size.
 These are used to make New England–style clam chowder, and may also be consumed steamed or even raw.
 The preferred methods of preparing soft-shell clams (also called steamers) are frying or steaming.

-Adapted from the American Indians, the clambake is a traditional meal in New England where clams, lobsters and corn are cooked over a firepit.
-Modern versions of the dish may include mussels, fish, crabs and non-seafood ingredients like chicken, sausage, potatoes and other root vegetables.
+Adapted from Native American traditions, the clambake is a traditional New England meal in which clams, lobsters, and corn are cooked over a fire pit.
+Modern versions of the dish may include mussels, fish, crab, and non-seafood ingredients such as chicken, sausage, potatoes, and other root vegetables.

 The official state fish are as follows: